webidcg/draft-spec/README.md

 #### Abstract

-WebID defines a standard means by which user agents and servers interact to establish a user's identity, ensuring a structured, decentralized approach for identity discovery on the web.
+WebID defines a standard means by which user agents and servers interact to establish a user's identity, ensuring a structured, decentralized approach for identity and discovery on the web.
 This specification delineates a URI that dereferences to an RDF response, asserting a `webid:Agent` to qualify as a WebID.
 This spec encompasses an open-ended list of sub-specifications, each addressing a valid RDF response type.

 #### Table of Contents